-Bail $500K for ex-felon in body-in-concrete case in Vegas
+$500K bail set for ex-felon in Vegas body-in-concrete case

-LAS VEGAS (AP) - A judge set bail at $500,000 for a man with past felony drug convictions now accused of killing a 24-year-old adult entertainment model whose concrete-encased body was found in the desert.
+LAS VEGAS (AP) - A judge has set bail at $500,000 for a man with past felony drug convictions now accused of killing a 24-year-old adult entertainment model whose concrete-encased body was found in the desert.

-Christopher Prestipino’s attorney, William Terry, was unavailable for immediate comment Tuesday following Prestipino’s court appearance on murder, kidnapping and conspiracy charges in the death of Esmeralda Gonzalez.
+Christopher Prestipino’s attorney, William Terry, was unavailable for immediate comment Tuesday following Prestipino’s court appearance on murder, kidnapping and conspiracy charges in Esmeralda Gonzalez’ death.

 The judge allowed Prestipino’s girlfriend, Lisa Mort, to be freed on electronic monitoring pending her next court appearance on an aiding-a-felon charge.